 Microservices and distributed computing have become the new buzz word among DevOps.
 Everyone wants to migrate their architecture to microservices, mostly because it is the new trend.
 Because of that, monolithic applications seem more like a burden on cloud computing.

-Though, the strange thing here is that monolithic applications were never claimed as the best option, they just seemed like the most common and convenient option.
+The strange thing here is that monolithic appalications were never claimed as the best option, they just seemed like the most common and convenient option.
 That is why many companies still start their operations by coding a monolithic core.

-Monolithic architecture brings with it many sturdy benefits that we can’t ignore, all because it doesn’t fit well with the modern architectural practices.
-On the contrary, microservices add complexity to an application, which isn’t always necessary.
+Monolithic architecture brings with it many sturdy benefits that we cannot ignore, all because it doesn’t fit well with the modern architectural practices.
+On the contrary, microservices add complexity to an application, which is not always necessary.

 Here are some reasons why you may want to stick to a monolithic architecture:

 The reason why microservices have gained popularity in the last few years is that a number of leading internet companies have migrated to it, including Uber, Netflix, Apple, and even Amazon.
-While implementation of microservices makes more sense for these cloud-based companies since they have a large customer base and downtime in one of part of the application doesn’t affect the apart.
-It’s also easier for developers to continuously update the code or add bug fixes without any downtime.
+While implementation of microservices makes more sense for these cloud-based companies since they have a large customer base and downtime in one of part of the application does not affect the whole.
+It is also easier for developers to continuously update the code or add bug fixes without any downtime.

 It is much easier to debug monolithic applications, as compared to microservices.
 That is because, with microservices, there are hundreds of new variables introduced, and any of them could go wrong and create problems.

 Not to mention, lesser dependency among variables in microservices means, it can be difficult to determine when an interface contract or compatibility is broken.
 To put it simply, you may not even know what has gone wrong until you are at runtime.

 For an application that is accessed by millions or thousands of users every day, adding the complexity of microservices may be worth the extra effort.
 But, what you need to remember as a developer is that most enterprise business applications do not even come near that many number of users.